ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 #### 2.1.2.
 External libraries

-+ The source files use some Spring dependencies from the 5.2.1.RELEASE which you need to download.
-The following jars must be added to WEB-INF/lib
++ The source files use some Spring dependencies from the 5.2.1.RELEASE, which you need to download.
+Add the following JAR files to the WEB-INF/lib directory:
     + [spring-beans-5.2.1.RELEASE](https://mvnrepository.com/artifact/org.springframework/spring-beans)
     + [spring-core-5.2.1.RELEASE](https://mvnrepository.com/artifact/org.springframework/spring-core)
     + [spring-jcl-5.2.1.RELEASE](https://mvnrepository.com/artifact/org.springframework/spring-jcl)
     + [spring-web-5.2.1.RELEASE](https://mvnrepository.com/artifact/org.springframework/spring-web)

 + The source files also use the Oracle Access Manager Access SDK.
-The SDK must be be downloaded from the Oracle [downloads](https://www.oracle.com/middleware/technologies/identity-management/downloads.html) page, and the <b>oamasdk-api.jar</b> must be  added to WEB-INF/lib. other jars that are needed as dependencies:
+Download the SDK from the Oracle [downloads](https://www.oracle.com/middleware/technologies/identity-management/downloads.html) page.
+Then add the <b>oamasdk-api.jar</b> file to the WEB-INF/lib directory.
+Other jars that are needed as dependencies are:
     + identitystore.jar
     + jps-api.jar
     + jps-common.jar